-It is important to note that treatments between these two forms of Trigeminal Neuralgia differ.
+It is important to note that treatments for these various forms of Trigeminal Neuralgia differ.
 Patients have found relief from medications, injections or surgery.
 Your own physiological needs, health condition, specific problems and treatment preferences all play a role.

 Burning Mouth Syndrome: Another Leading Cause

 Another more ‘common’ source of mysterious toothaches can be from Burning Mouth Syndrome.
 Whilst a third of patients claim that the pain started after a bout of illness, medications or dental work, most can’t link it to any specific event.
 Once again women, especially those who are in post-menopause, are the primary group affected by this disorder.

 Other possibilities for Burning Mouth Syndrome include: